grafana/xk6-browser/ROADMAP.md

   When all users are eligible to upgrade to a plan that includes browser testing.

+- **Merge the extension into the main k6 repository.**<br>
+  k6 and Grafana consider browser testing to be another strategy under the testing umbrella, along with performance, contract, and other types of testing modern web applications benefit from.
+As such, the scope of the k6 tool will expand to include functional/E2E testing using browser automation, with the ultimate goal of merging the xk6-browser extension into the main k6 repository as a core JS module.

+  *How will we achieve this?*<br>
+  Once the extension and API is relatively stable, and it's well-tested in k6 Cloud, we will create a PR to the main k6 repository with the extension code.
+Then we will deprecate the standalone xk6-browser repository, and point users to use the main k6 binary instead.

+  This will be a minor breaking change, as scripts will have to import `k6/browser` instead of `k6/x/browser`, and CI jobs will need to change, but the functionality should remain the same.

+  *Definition of Done*<br>
+  Once the extension has been merged into the k6 repository.

 - **Increase test code coverage; refactor problematic areas of the codebase; fix "flaky" tests, linter issues, etc.**<br>
   This is both a mid and long term goal we'll be constantly focusing on.
 See issues [#228](https://github.com/grafana/xk6-browser/issues/228), [#241](https://github.com/grafana/xk6-browser/issues/241) and [#58](https://github.com/grafana/xk6-browser/issues/58).